Nonparametric risk bounds for time-series forecasting: Risk bounds

 \end{definition} In order to make use of this single definition of training error, we let $d \geq 0$.
-In fixed memory cases --- say an AR(2) --- $d$ has an obvious meaning, while with growing memory, $d=0$ is allowed.
+In fixed memory cases---say an AR(2)---$d$ has an obvious meaning, and $f(\Yij{1}{i})=f(\Yij{i-d+1}{i})$ by definition of fixed memory, while with growing memory, $d=0$, and we define $\Yij{1}{0}:=\varnothing$.

-To control the generalization error for time series forecasting, we make one final assumption, about the possible magnitude of the losses.
-Specifically, we weaken the bounded loss assumption we used in \S\ref{sec:learning-theory} to allow for unbounded loss as long as we retain some control on moments of the loss. \begin{assumption} Assume that for all $f \in \F$
+To control the generalization error for time-series forecasting, we make one final assumption, about the possible magnitude of the losses.
+Specifically, we weaken the bounded loss assumption we used in \autoref{sec:learning-theory} to allow for unbounded loss as long as we retain some control on moments of the loss. \begin{assumption} Assume that for all $f \in \F$ and all $d \in \mathbb{N}$